-Jacob in the Bible summary is the son of Isaac and the second-born brother of Esau, who fought with his brother and took the right of the firstborn—described by the Bible as a hero¹ of faith and prophet who returned to God after a supreme rebellion from Rebekah’s womb.
+Jacob in the Bible summary, is the son of Isaac and the second-born brother of Esau, who fought with his brother and took the right of the firstborn—described by the Bible as a hero¹ of faith and prophet who returned to God after a supreme rebellion from Rebekah’s womb.
 Because of his courageous actions, he ranked among the most famous Bible verses affirming God as the God of Abram, Isaac, and Jacob.
-That is to say; he is the one who became the legal heir² to the inheritance of the promise God made to Abram.
+That is to say, he is the one who became the legal heir² to the inheritance of the promise God made to Abram.

 He had two wives and two concubines.
-He was not like his father, Isaac,, who then chose to remain loyal to one woman but chose to be with more than one woman because of the lust and rebellion he had in his character.
+He was not like his father, Isaac, who then chose to remain loyal to one woman but chose to be with more than one woman because of the lust and rebellion he had in his character.
 Jacob fell away only after he genuinely received his biblical blessing.

 Who was Jacob?

-When God rescued the Israelites from bondage in Egypt, they camped together in the desert, each tribe gathered in its own more minor camp.
+When God rescued the Israelites from bondage in Egypt, they camped together in the desert, and each tribe gathered in its own more minor camp.
 After building the desert tabernacle under God’s command, the tribes camped around it to remind them that God was their king and protector.
 Eventually, the Israelites entered the Promised Land, but they had to drive out the pagan tribes already living there.
-Even though they were divided into 12 tribes, the Israelites recognized that they were a unified people under God, and they were part of the tribe of the children of Israel.
+Even though they were divided into 12 tribes, the Israelites recognized that they were a unified people under God and were part of the tribe of the children of Israel.

 Jacob decided to entice his brother into giving him the right of first birth by luring him with a blunderbuss of delicious lentil food.
 And he succeeded.
 After this exploit, he also took his blessing from Isaac, cheating him.
 He fled to Mesopotamia because he was afraid of his brother, and afterward, he was shown a ladder of Heaven in a dream.
 The end of this chapter led to Laban, their uncle, who intended to kill him, but God changed his mind.
 Thus Jacob met his wives, Rachel and Leah, and subsequently became rich.
-Jacob left for Canaan but feared his brother, whom he had not seen for 132 years since he was 15 years old.
+Jacob left for Canaan but feared his brother, whom he had not seen for 132 years since he was 15.

 Biography of Jacob